SimVascular/svFSIplus/Code/Source/README.md

  </svFSIFile>
 ```

 The elements in the svFSIplus simulation file are represented by _sections_ of related parameters.
-Sub-elements are refered to as _sub-sections_.
+Sub-elements are referred to as _sub-sections_.
 The svFSIplus simulation file has four top-level sections
 ```
 1) General